stuartleeks/stuartleeks.com/content/posts/wsl-ssh-key-forward-to-windows.md

 Or almost :-)

-It turns out that there are a few challenges with this, at least there are when you put it into your `.bashrc` so that it runs automatically when you start your terminal.
+It turns out that there are a few challenges with this, at least there are when you put it into your `.bashrc` or `.bash_profile` so that it runs automatically when you start your terminal.

 ## Fixing up the script